-The purpose of this circuit will be to be to use either USB connection to power the microcontroller, or a separate power supply which in this case is the lithium ion batteries, allowing for wireless power.
+Figure 14 is a circuit taken from the SparkFun SAMD21 Mini Breakout board.
+This board uses similar operating voltages; therefore, the USB and voltage regulator circuit can be used as a template.
+The purpose of this circuit can be to use either USB connection to power the microcontroller, or a separate power supply which in this case is the lithium ion batteries allowing for a portable power source.